Non-reversible sampling schemes on submanifolds: Introduction

 We now discuss relevant literature.
 Sampling schemes on submanifolds have been studied using constrained (i.e.\ by introducing Lagrange multipliers) overdamped SDEs \cite{projection_diffusion} and constrained Langevin dynamics~\cite{Tony-constrained-langevin2012}.
 Higher order schemes on submanifolds have been constructed in the recent work~\cite{rk-schemes-submanifolds}.
 Sampling schemes for the conditional probability measure $\mu$ \eqref{mu1-intro} where constraints are imposed via gradient ODE flows were analysed in~\cite{Zhang20}.
 In the recent work \cite{leimkuhler-constraint-regularization-nn}, the authors applied the framework of constrained Langevin dynamics to the training of deep neural networks and demonstrated improved training results.
 There are also various Markov chain Monte Carlo (MCMC) methods on submanifolds in the literature~\cite{pmlr-v22-brubaker12,goodman-submanifold,hmc-submanifold-tony,multiple-projection-mcmc-submanifolds}.
 In particular, the authors in \cite{goodman-submanifold} constructed a random walk Monte Carlo method on submanifolds and pointed out the necessity of ``reversibility check'' for sampling on submanifolds.
 Following \cite{goodman-submanifold}, MCMC methods on submanifolds with more general proposals have been proposed in ~\cite{hmc-submanifold-tony,multiple-projection-mcmc-submanifolds}.
+These methods have the advantage that they are unbiased and therefore allow the use of large sampling step-sizes.
 Applications of MCMC methods on submanifolds in Bayesian inference can be found in \cite{manifold-mcmc-Bayesian}.